Hanstholm: Geography

 To the north is Vigsø Bay (‘’Vigsø Bugt’’) a part of Skagerrak.
 To the west is the North Sea.

 The ferry MV Norröna of Smyril Line operated a weekly summer service to the Faroe Islands and Iceland from Hanstholm until 2010.
 This service now departs from Hirtshals.

 The northern part of Denmark is rising because of plate tectonics, and has lifted the island of Hanstholm out of the water so that it is no longer an island, but an elevated area.
 You can still see two old farms: Bådsgård, which means boat farm, is located on the previous island Hanstholm; Færgegård, which means ferry farm, is located in Sårup towards Hansted.
 Today you can simply drive between Sårup and Hansted.

 Urban planning

 As Hansted's population grew from a couple of hundred to several thousand people during the 20th century, some urban planning was applied.
 It seems to have been modelled in the same way as other growing Danish towns in the 1960s, which basically means that you can drive through the city without noticing the size of it.

 Most shopping is concentrated in a shopping mall (Hanstholm Centret), and there are separate pedestrian and bicycle paths covering most of the city.

 History

-Pre-historic
+Prehistoric

 Several excavations have shown that the Hanstholm area was inhabited by farmers as early as 1000 B.C.

 Teutons

-In the year 120 B.C., teutons inhabited the area, but left in a large exodus, together with the Cimbri, towards the south, where they encountered the Romans.
+In the year 120 B.C., Teutons inhabited the area, but left in a large exodus, together with the Cimbri, towards the south, where they encountered the Romans.